Capstone-Projects-2025-Spring/project-piggyback-learning-team-2/documentation/docs/testing/integration-testing.md

 4. The password reset email contains a valid link to reset the user’s password.

-## Use Case 4 - Searching for a Video
-*As a user, I want to be able to search for different types of videos depending on my interests or a desired topic.*

-1.The user navigates to the search bar at the top of the screen, where they can type in their search query to search for a video by name or topic.

-2.The user chooses a video from the dropdown menu that populates as they type, clicking any of the suggestions to be redirected to the page for that video and have the video start.

-3. The user can also search by topic, clicking the “Topic List” text button from the options at the top of the site to be redirected to the topic list page, or hovering over it to see a list of topic options as well as a button to access the full list.

-4. The user then clicks on a topic, and is redirected to that topics page, where there are a selection of videos related to that topic to choose from.

-## Assertations:

-1. Upon typing a query in the search bar, a dropdown menu populates with relevant video suggestions.

-2. Upon selecting a video from the dropdown menu, the user is redirected to the video’s page, and the video starts playing.

-3. Upon clicking the "Topic List" button, the user is redirected to the topic list page.

-4. Upon selecting a topic, the user is redirected to a page displaying videos related to that topic.

-## Use Case 5 - Answering a Question During a Video
+## Use Case 4 - Answering a Question During a Video
 *As a user, I want to be able to answer questions during a video.*

-1. The user selects a video whether from their saved videos, a video on the main page, or a video they searched for.
+1. The user selects a video whether from their saved videos, or a video on the main page.

 2. The user clicks the video to play it.

 3. When the video pauses automatically at the designated timestamp for that question, users will have the text for the question appear and have the question read to them.

-4. The user can then answer the question, whether by typing in an answer or selecting from a list of multiple choices.
+4. The user can then answer the question, by selecting from a list of multiple choices.
 If they need to hear the question again, they can click the speaker button in the top left corner of the question box to have it read to them again.

 5. After answering the question, the user is given feedback and an explanation about their answer, and the video resumes.